kath-ldn/shopping-cart/README.md

 This is a simple website with a shopping cart for an online store that I made using ReactJS.
 The purpose of this was to practice using react-router and routes, as well as hooks/ReactJS more broadly.
 I developed it for [The Odin Project, Full Stack Javascript course, Javascript Module (React Projects)](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/shopping-cart).

-As the user moves through the site, they can add and substract different items to their cart.
+As the user moves through the site, they can add and subtract different items to their cart.
 When they are finished, they visit a checkout screen (by clicking on the cart), which displays all the items selected and their total cost.

 ### Live Demo